Why choose Southwest to begin your path to a career in Pharmacy?

 It is the Pharmacy College Admission Test.
 It is a standardized test taken by students who are applying to colleges of pharmacy.
 It will be similar to the ACT® or SAT®.
 It measures general academic ability, critical thinking, and scientific knowledge.
 It covers biology, chemistry, mathematics (including calculus), and reading comprehension.
 The PCAT® consists of approximately 240 multiple-choice items and a writing sample.
 Candidates are given approximately four hours to complete the test. http://pcatweb.info/About-the-PCAT.php

 Pharmacy practice requires conscientious performance.
 It demands attention to detail, good judgment, dependability, and excellent communication skills.
 In addition, pharmacists must have high ethical standards, maintain reliable records and be knowledgeable about existing and new medications coming on the market.
 As in other health-related occupations, empathy, understanding and the desire to help others are good qualities for dealing effectively with patients

 Is pharmacy for you?

 The student should shadow pharmacists and ask questions about the profession.
-Pharmacists care for patients in different ways through their responsibilities of dispensing drugs, educating patients on use of prescriptions and over the counter medications, counseling patients and administering vaccines.
+Pharmacists care for patients in different ways through their responsibilities of dispensing drugs, educating patients on the use of prescriptions and over-the-counter medications, counseling patients, and administering vaccines.
 Pharmacists advise physicians and other healthcare providers on drug decisions.
 Career opportunities are numerous and varied.
-Pharmacists can be found in retail pharmacy, clinical pharmacy, veterinary pharmacy, nuclear pharmacy, home infusion and chemotherapy, pharmaceutical benefit management, and healthcare information technology to name a few.
+Pharmacists can be found in retail pharmacies, clinical pharmacies, veterinary pharmacies, nuclear pharmacies, home infusion and chemotherapy, pharmaceutical benefit management, and healthcare information technology to name a few.